 She blamed America for sending him into the jungle.

-I blame Vietnam for not bringing him home in a box.”
+I blame Vietnam for not bringing him home in a box.

 Raw, violent and ultra-gory.
 That’s what “My father die“, the remarkable debut of Sean Brosnan (son of the famous spy), actually has to offer in terms of content.
 An orgy of senseless violence.
 A revenge film avant la lettre.
 A bit like “American Muscle” where revenge was the central topic as well.
-The only difference is the style and look of this one compared to the previous.
+The only difference is the style and looks of this one compared to the previous.
 “American Muscle” tries to convey a seventies vibe, while “My father die” looks more stylistic.
 The use of black and white images in the beginning initially makes you think this is more than a typical revenge movie full of brutal scenes.
 Until the avenger starts his quest to put the suffering and injustice straight again.

 The person who wants to take revenge is Asher (Joe Anderson).
 A young man who skins alligators in the backyard and who eerily looks like Kurt Cobain wearing a raccoon (I guess) headdress.
 In appearance anyway, because in terms of hearing this certainly isn’t the case.
-Asher is in fact deaf, because his aggressive father Ivan (Gary Stretch) he has hit him rather harshly on his ears when he was young.
-And at the same time, this mentally ill brute, beats Asher’s older brother Chester (Chester Rushing) to death.
+Asher is, in fact, deaf, because his aggressive father Ivan (Gary Stretch) he has hit him rather harshly on his ears when he was young.
+And at the same time, this mentally ill brute beats Asher’s older brother Chester (Chester Rushing) to death.
 And this because he caught him in an intimate embrace with a local girl named Nana (Candace Smith).
 I suppose Ivan also had an affair with her.

-Now, I still think Asher has inherited some of the genes of his father, because he has no compassion for those who don’t want to help him find Ivan.
+Now, I still think Asher has inherited some of the genes of his father because he has no compassion for those who don’t want to help him find Ivan.
 A couple of shot off toes and wildly pounding with a shovel are the result.
 Because of his deafness and the fear of being called a retard when talking, Asher is deafening silent the entire movie.
 He doesn’t say a word and he just makes use of sign language and facial expressions.
 Despite his sound free role, I thought it was a magnificent performance of this for me unknown actor.
 In addition, Candace Smith and Kevin Gage (as blood brother Tank) are certainly worth mentioning after displaying some brilliant moments.